Sports in the United States: Baseball

 Mickey Mantle, New York Yankees centerfielder, in 1953.

 Jackie Robinson became the first African American to play in Major League Baseball (MLB) in the modern era.

 Baseball and a variant, softball, are popular participatory sports in the U.S. Baseball was the first professional sport in the United States.
 The highest level of baseball in the U.S. and the world is Major League Baseball.
 There are a total of 30 MLB teams.
 The World Series of Major League Baseball is the culmination of the sport's postseason each October.
 It is played between the winner of each of the two leagues, the American League and the National League, and the winner is determined through a best-of-seven playoff.

-The New York Yankees are noted for having won more titles than any other U.S. major professional sports franchise.
-The Yankees' chief rivals, the Boston Red Sox, also enjoy a huge following in Boston and throughout New England.
-The Philadelphia Phillies of the National League are the oldest continuous, one-name, one-city franchise in all of professional American sports, and enjoy a fanbase renowned for their rabid support of their team throughout Philadelphia and the Delaware Valley, and have famously been dubbed as the "Meanest Fans in America".
+With 27 World Series, the New York Yankees have won more titles than any other U.S. major professional sports franchise.
+The Yankees' chief rivals, the Boston Red Sox, also enjoy a following in Boston and throughout New England.
+The Philadelphia Phillies of the National League are the oldest continuous, one-name, one-city franchise in all of professional American sports, and have a fanbase throughout Philadelphia and the Delaware Valley, dubbed as the "Meanest Fans in America".

-Every four years in March, the World Baseball Classic is held, which is the national team game, the most popular baseball national team game.
+Every four years in March, the World Baseball Classic is held, which is the most prestigious international baseball competition.
 In the 20th century, MLB became a defining part of American culture.
 The century began with the formation of the American League in 1901, creating a two-league system with the National League.
 The first World Series was held in 1903.
 The Black Sox Scandal of 1919, in which several Chicago White Sox players were accused of fixing the World Series, led to the creation of the Commissioner of Baseball role to enforce stricter oversight.
 The 1920s and 1930s were marked by the dominance of Babe Ruth, whose power hitting changed the way the game was played, and the Yankees became a dominant force in baseball.
 In 1947, Jackie Robinson broke the color barrier, becoming the first African American player in MLB, marking a pivotal moment in both sports and civil rights.
 The 1950s and 1960s saw MLB expand with the relocation of teams like the Los Angeles Dodgers and San Francisco Giants to California, while stars like Mickey Mantle, Joe DiMaggio, and Willie Mays became household names.
 The 1970s brought the rise of the Cincinnati Reds’ Big Red Machine, and the 1980s and 1990s saw the league’s financial growth and the rise of free agency.
 Despite the 1994 strike that canceled the World Series, the 1998 home run race between Mark McGwire and Sammy Sosa revived interest in the sport.
-By the end of the century, MLB had firmly established itself as America’s pastime, with a rich history shaped by legendary players and transformative events.
+By the end of the century, MLB had firmly established itself as America's pastime, with a rich history shaped by legendary players and transformative events.